-- 1.)
-Uvitoto grazing strength and the number of its stock (small and big) must be compared and determined. - ii) There must be a definite differentiation of farmers accordin to their stock capacity in Ovitoto and thereafter permanent settlement of stock farmers in Ozoserekaze be pursuit. - iii) The rest of the stock farmers should be settled in Eiseb -Block. - iv) The Ovitoto situation should be in force also for Otjimbingu and Omatjette. - i) Permission and permanent settlement of Aminuis stock farmers in 2.
-AMINUIS: the corridor on the farm basis should be authorized. - ii) Aminuis must be surveyed, balcanized into farms, fenced and b given to its stock farmers. - iii) Aminuis stock farmers who are having the power to maintain commercial farms in the Gobabis Area should be assisted to obtain Land Bank's credit to buy commercial farms in the region. - iv) Houmoed (Otoue) should be given to the stock farmers from Aminuis by the State as private farms. - 3.
-RIETFONTEIN-BLOCK (OTJOMBINDE): i) Water-drilling and water supply to the whole Rietfontein area - ii) Water-drilling and fencing of the balcanized places in Rietfontein which are identified and owned by stock farmers of Rietfontein.
+- i) Permission and permanent settlement of Aminuis stock farmers in the corridor on the farm basis should be authorized. - ii) Aminuis must be surveyed, balcanized into farms, fenced and b given to its stock farmers. - iii) Aminuis stock farmers who are having the power to maintain commercial farms in the Gobabis Area should be assisted to obtain Land Bank's credit to buy commercial farms in the region. - iv) Houmoed (Otoue) should be given to the stock farmers from Aminuis by the State as private farms.

+3. RIETFONTEIN-BLOCK (OTJOMBINDE):

+- i) Water-drilling and water supply to the whole Rietfontein area - ii) Water-drilling and fencing of the balcanized places in Rietfontein which are identified and owned by stock farmers of5/ Rietfontein.

-- 111) Interested stock farmers and all those who are having financial power to buy commercial farms outside Rietfontein should be helped to get the necessary credit from the Land Bank OF Namibia. - iv) After complete balcanization and distribution of land in Rietfontein the inhabited farm land of Rietfontein should be handed over to their original owners.
+- iii) Interested stock farmers and all those who are having financial power to buy commercial farms outside Rietfonte in should be helped to get the necessary credit from the Land Bank of Namibia. - iv) After complete balcanization and distribution of land in Rietfontein the inhabited farm land of Rietfontein should be handed over to their original owners.